Generic Name: methadone (METH a done)

 What is Methadose Sugar-Free?

-Methadose Sugar-Free is an opioid medication, sometimes called a narcotic.
-This medicine also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.
+Methadose Sugar-Free is also used as part of a drug addiction detoxification program.
+In people addicted to heroin or other narcotic drugs, this medicine reduces withdrawal symptoms without causing the "high" associated with the drug addiction.

-Methadose Sugar-Free is used as a pain reliever and as part of drug addiction detoxification and maintenance programs.
-This medicine is available only from a certified pharmacy.
+Methadose Sugar-Free is available only from a certified pharmacy.

 Methadose Sugar-Free may also be used for purposes not listed in this medication guide.